 Please cause careful search for these articles & any information obtained, please communicate with the

 This letter is of great interest because many of these artefacts were linked with the voyages of Captain Cook or the missionary work of Exeter’s Reverend Henry Townsend.
-Also, the brief descriptions given to the police were presented inaccurately, or according to the knowledge the curator had at the time.
-We have learnt so much more about these artefacts since then due to the increase in scholarship in the material culture of the many peoples in Africa and the Pacific.

 The good news is that the first item – a Maori greywhacke hand club or patu onewa – was found and returned!
 This item was obtained by Topsham collector Francis William Locke Ross, and remains with us today.

 The second item, the war axe, is actually a Nootka ceremonial ‘tongue clubs’ or ‘slave killer’ (Taaweesh) from Vancouver Island, Northwest Coast Canada.
 It was originally acquired by Captain James Cook and given to Sir Ashton Lever.
-This item was presented to RAMM by art collector Henry Vaughan in 1868, whose father and uncle attended the 1806 Leverian auction and purchased a number of ‘curios’ there.
+This item was presented to RAMM by art collector Henry Vaughan in 1868, whose father and uncle attended the 1806 Leverian auction and who purchased a number of ‘curios’ there.

 The third item cannot be identified with the Museum’s register.
 The sixth and seventh items cannot be found, however, the missing long club is not Maori but rather comes from New Caledonia.
 These items had also been donated by Henry Vaughan, again formerly acquired at the 1806 Leverian auction.

-The fourth and fifth items relate to Exeter-born the Reverend Henry Townsend who worked in Sierra Leone and Nigeria in the 1850s and 60s for the Church Missionary Society.
+The fourth and fifth items relate to Exeter-born the Reverend Henry Townsend who worked in Sierra Leone and Abeokuta, Nigeria in the 1850s and 60s for the Church Missionary Society.

 Fig.1 Carved figure of Eshu Elegbara, the powerful divine messenger of the Yoruba religion.
 Here his hands grasp a traditional flute (ogo).
 Accession number E608a.
 Height 435mm (a little more than 17 inches).